EyebiokinOluwaseun/Telecom-churn-Prediction/README.md

 Domain: Telecommunications / Data Science

-Techniques: Machine Learning (Gradient Boosting), SMOTE, Exploratory Data Analysis
+Techniques: Machine Learning (Gradient Boosting), Exploratory Data Analysis

 # 1. Introduction
 In the highly competitive telecommunications sector, acquiring a new customer is significantly more expensive than retaining an existing one.
 For telecom providers in Nigeria (like MTN), high churn rates directly impact revenue and market share.